 How intense and thus how successfully we train is a matter of decision: what we train, how we train and, of course, how often.

-Grant yourself rest and leisure for the pursuit of the HeilÜben.
+Grant yourself rest and leisure for the pursuit of the HeilÜben-exercises.
 Make yourself comfortable.
-As soon as we are calm, important thoughts can break through everyday-priorities, thoughts which are claiming attention.
+As soon as we are calm, important thoughts can break through everyday priorities, thoughts that are claiming attention.
 But: we need time to read and think through the HeilÜben programme.
-While doing this a significant amount of until then uncared thoughts are not useful.
-If you want to practice first, then I recommend you to take a notebook and write your thoughts down.
+While doing this, a significant amount of up until then unattended thoughts is not helpful.
+If you want to practice first, I recommend you take a notebook and write these thoughts down.
 This way, you can ensure to remember them after practising.
-After this return to the HeilÜben-exercises.
+After this, return to the HeilÜben exercises.

-Every single HeilÜben-exercise will be acquired and then repeated as long as it takes for it to be applicable in every day-situations.
-The rule of thumb is two to four repetitions per exercise until you know how to read it by yourself and about 80 intentional and deliberate applications in everyday life.
-Over time this way we assure that the skills we train with our exercises build behaviour that works automatically.
+Every single HeilÜben exercise will be acquired and then repeated as long as it takes for it to be applicable in every day-situations.
+The rule of thumb is two to four repetitions per exercise until you know how to read it yourself and about 80 intentional and deliberate applications in everyday life.
+Over time this way, we ensure that the skills we train with our exercises build behaviour that works automatically.

-To the exercises only belongs what you can find in the corresponding instruction.
+The exercises only entail what you can find in the corresponding instruction.
 Please note that suddenly occurring thoughts and memories while practising are on the one hand of high value to you but on the other shouldn’t be included in practising.